justcoded/just-image-optimizer/readme.txt

 No special actions are required during the upgrade.

 == Changelog ==

+= 1.1.2 =
+* New: Added notice if site is not available online.
+* New: Added notice if PHP version is below 7.0.
+* Bug fix: Dashboard image size statistics fatal error.

 = 1.1.1 =
 * New: Added notice if wp-content is not writable, cause it's required for storing files.